sprin/heroku-tut/README.rst

 Run a One-off Dyno
 ------------------

-Now let's check out the tag which will read those config vars:
+Now let's check out and push the tag which will read those config vars:

 .. code::

   git checkout 0.3.0-postgres
+  git push heroku 0.3.0-postgres^{}:master

 Let's run a "one-off" dyno to create the initial table in Postgres: